shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/shotgun_poc_site.md

 See [Media Isolation](./s3_bucket.md) for activating the Media Isolation feature.

-See [Web Traffic Isolation](./traffic_segregation.md) for activating the Web Traffic Isolation feature.

 Go to [Setup](./setup.md) for an overview of the possible next steps.